EricThomson/anaties/readme.md

     signals.py (for 1d data arrays, or arrays of such arrays)
         - smooth: smooth a signal with a window (gaussian, etc)
         - smooth_rows: smooth each row of a 2d array using smooth()
-        - fft: get fft and power spectrum of a signal
+        - power_spec: get the power spectral density or power spectrum
         - spectrogram: calculate/plot spectrogram of a signal
         - notch_filter: notch filter to attenuate specific frequency (e.g. 60hz)
         - bandpass_filter: allow through frequencies within low- and high-cutoff